trentgill/STM32_Cube_F3/Projects/STM32303E_EVAL/Examples/SPI/SPI_FullDuplex_ComDMA/readme.txt

 @par How to use it ?

-In order to make the program work, you must do the following :
+In order to make the program work, you must do the following:
  - Open your preferred toolchain
  - Rebuild all files and load your image into target memory o Uncomment "#define MASTER_BOARD" and load the project in Master Board